HOME

 St Martha's Hill

-One local legend recalls that the church on St Martha’s Hill (GR: TQ 027483) in Chilworth, on the opposite side of the valley to St Catherine’s, was built by a giantess called Martha.
+One local legend recalls that the church on St Martha’s Hill (GR: TQ 027483) above Chilworth, on the opposite side of the valley to St Catherine’s, was built by a giantess called Martha.
 The story goes that Martha constructed her church at the same time as her sister Catherine built hers, both with their own hands.
 The two sisters only had one working tool to share between them, an enormous hammer, which they tossed to and fro between the two hills as and when it was required.

-In reality Martha may be a corruption of Martyr to mark the fact that the hill had been where early Saxon Christians were martyred.
 There is evidence that religious buildings have been sited on top of this hill for over a thousand years, promoted by both its commanding elevation and the fact that the hill is situated near the meeting point of two historically significant thoroughfares: the Pilgrims’ Way and the North Downs Way.

 ST MARTHAS CHURCH

-St Martha’s Church dates back to c1190 and was ruined during the Dissolution of the Monasteries (1536 – 1540) by Henry VIII.
 Legend surrounding Martha as the Saint says that after the Ascension she left the Holy Land and settled in Provence in France.
 There a dragon lived on the banks of the Rhone terrifying the local people.
 Martha captured the dragon which was then killed.
 An alternative version says that Martha so impressed the beast with her courage that it became converted to a good dragon and subsequently assisted her in her works of mercy.

-It was here that prayers were said for Henry, son of Edward I, who lay dying in Guildford Castle.
 The church was disguised during the Second World War to look like a clump of trees as it was felt that it provided too prominent a landmark that could be used by Luftwaffe bombers for navigation.

 St Martha's Church by Paul Farmer